Helpful Plumbing Tips from Morton Plumbing of Nashville

 As you disassemble the faucet, line up the pieces in the order that you removed them so you can assemble them properly.

-CAUTION: Before you work on a faucet, turn off the water at the fixture shutoff valves or the main shutoff valve and open the faucet to drain the pipes.
-If you are not sure where your shut-off valves are, Morton Plumbing will gladly mark them for you.
-Request your complimentary shut-off tags.
+Caution: Before you work on a faucet, turn off the water at the fixture shutoff valves or the main shutoff valve and open the faucet to drain the pipes.
+If you are not sure where your shut-off valves are, our plumbers will gladly mark them for you.

 Leaky Pipes